-- □ Inform all persons onsite of the conditions (FDR, Bushfire Warning etc.) that exist and have triggered the requirement to initiate the Safe (Early) Evacuation Procedure. - Instruct all persons onsite to move to the Designated Assembly Area (except those with specific bushfire responsibilities).
+- Officially cancel any event scheduled for that day or in progress. - Inform all persons onsite of the conditions (FDR, Bushfire Warning etc.) that exist and have triggered the requirement to initiate the Safe (Early) Evacuation Procedure. - Instruct all persons onsite to move to the Designated Muster point (except those with specific bushfire responsibilities).
 Communicate instructions loud and clearly.
-Inform that briefing will take place once assembled. - Instruct all persons onsite to bring their vehicles to the front of the Lodge how to park.
-Keep all driveways clear for emergency vehicles.
+Inform that briefing will take place once assembled.